-It seems almost inevitable that changes will happen throughout 2021, assuming the pandemic starts to become under control.
-Make sure you don’t miss out if suddenly FastPass, Fireworks or Extra Magic Hours restart.
-Keep checking My Disney Experience for all the latest information including park hours.
+It seems almost inevitable that changes will continue to happen throughout 2022.
+Don’t miss out if suddenly a show reopens or a new attraction is opened.
+Keep checking My Disney Experience for all the latest information, including park hours.

 Visit our Beginners Guide to Walt Disney World to learn more.
 Our guide includes all the latest information on the reopening of Walt Disney World.

-This Guide is part of our “Road to 2021 at Walt Disney World” series.
-Check out the rest of guides for the latest information.
+This post is part of our “Road to 2022 at Walt Disney World” series.
+Check out the rest of the guides for the latest information.